THORNHAM ST. JAMES’ SCHOOL

 - the short-term targets set for the child

 - the provision to be put in place

-A graduated approach
+A graduated approach to SEND support

 At Thornham St James’ Early identification is vital and the school uses a graduated response to identify children’s special educational needs as outlined in the Code of Practice.
 The class teacher makes an initial identification and informs the SENCO and parents at the earliest opportunity to share concerns and complete a Cause for Concern form with parents.